7 Tips to Make Moving Easier for Seniors

 Most seniors looking to relocate first need to sort through decades of accumulated belongings, and the earlier this process starts before your move, the better.
 The process of organizing, downsizing, donating, selling, and packing always takes longer than anyone anticipates.
 With this in mind, it’s best to do yourself a favour and give yourself as much time as possible to keep stress to a minimum.

 We strongly recommend starting the downsizing process about three months before your intended move date.
-However, if you don’t have that kind of time, try to give yourself a month at the very least.
+However, if you don’t have that time, try to give yourself a month at the very least.
 Going through all those things and potentially parting with some items can be emotional, so you’ll want to allow time for breaks.
-As you can imagine, going through your belongings one by one is a time-intensive process that can’t be rushed.
+As you can imagine, going through your belongings one by one is a time-intensive process that you can’t rush.

 2. Start With the Small Stuff

-If you’re living in your home while you work through the downsizing process, make a conscious effort to start with the small stuff — the things you have little emotional attachment to.
-Linen closets, your laundry room, maybe even your bathrooms or spare bedroom are all excellent places to begin.
+If you’re living in your home while you work through the downsizing process, make a conscious effort to start with the small things you have little emotional attachment to.
+Linen closets, your laundry room, and maybe even your bathrooms or spare bedroom are all excellent places to begin.

-Since you probably don’t use everything within these rooms, you’ll keep your main living areas free of clutter while getting rid of a bunch of stuff you don’t need.
-Then, once you have some momentum going, you can start tackling your major storage areas, like the garage, attic, or basement, as you move closer to your move date.
+Since you probably don’t use everything within these rooms, you’ll keep your main living areas free of clutter while removing stuff you don’t need.
+Then, once you have some momentum, you can start tackling your major storage areas, like the garage, attic, or basement, as you move closer to your move date.

 3. Decide If It’s a Yes or a No — Maybe Isn’t an Option

-If you’re hiring professional movers and packers or senior moving experts, keep all of your “yes” items well organized away from the ones you plan to get rid of.
-If your packing team arrives before you have a chance to get rid of the stuff you don’t want, you certainly don’t want “no” items getting mixed in with the things you’re bringing to your new home.
+If you’re hiring professional movers and packers or senior moving experts, keep all of your “yes” items well organized away from the ones you plan to eliminate.
+If your packing team arrives before you can get rid of the stuff you don’t want, you certainly don’t want “no” items mixed in with the things you’re bringing to your new home.